Learn How To Play Roxanne

-‘Roxanne’ was The Police first single, it was written by Sting who eventually left the band to pursue a solo career.
+Roxanne was the first single from The Police.
+It was written by Sting who eventually left the band to pursue a solo career.

-Originally a new-wave/punk-pop band, Sting later settled down and wrote more jazz influenced material as he surrounded himself with the best session guys money could buy.
+Originally part of a new-wave/punk-pop band, Sting later settled down and wrote more jazz-influenced material.
+Since The Police, Sting has surrounded himself with the best session musicians that money could buy.

-A prolific song writer we can all learn plenty from how he pens a hit song, be it an early or late composition.
+We can all learn a huge amount from how this prolific songwriter pens a hit song, be it an early or late composition.

-Roxanne’s Verse chord progression descend from VI – V – IV – III – II, before it moves up again from V to VI.
+Roxanne’s verse chord progression descends from VI – V – IV – III – II, before it moves up again from V to VI.

-To get the key right, place a capo on fret III and think as if in the key of Em, like this:
+To make this work as a one guitar arrangement, place a capo on fret three and think of Roxanne as if in the key of Em, like this:

-The last chord is neither major nor minor, so when the Verse starts again you really feel the minor chord.
+The last chord is neither major nor minor, when the verse starts again you really feel the minor chord, clever stuff.

-The Chorus is a simple I – IV – V. That’s G – C – D if you put the capo on fret three.
+That’s G, C, D and Em if you put the capo on fret three.

 Roxanne in the guitar course

 Spytunes’ version of Roxanne is an attempt to capture what the band played, but on just one acoustic guitar.
 We achieve this by breaking up the strumming, playing lower strings when the bass played on the original.